stfc/PSyclone/tutorial/practicals/LFRic/building_code/1_simple_kernels/README.md

 ## Supporting source and scripts

-In [Part 1](part1) will use the following modules as templates to create and call the kernels:
+In [Part 1](part1) we will use the following modules as templates to create and call the kernels:

 * [`setval_field_w0_kernel_mod.f90`](part1/setval_field_w0_kernel_mod.f90),
   a stub of an LFRic kernel that updates a field on the `W0` function space.